HyOsori/HackDay/README.md

 ## License

-This project is licensed under the xxx License - see the [LICENSE.md]() file for details
+This project is licensed under the MIT License - see the [LICENSE]() file for details

 ## Acknowledgments